CharlieRay668/csc-569-lab3/submission.md

 ## Charlie Ray

-I did the entire lab, as I didn't find a group.
+I did the lab individually.
+All work is mine.